One Day in Brussels: An Expert’s Guide to Brussels in a Day

 As mentioned previously, if you are planning to spend the night in Brussels you’ll want to book a hotel in the city center so that you’ll be closer to all the main sights.

-This will maximise the time that you have in the city.
-Here are some of my favourite places to stay in Brussels.
+This will maximize the time that you have in the city.
+Here are some of my favorite places to stay in Brussels.

 Cocoon Brussels – Sleep in an actual bubble right on this Grand Place with this beautiful and unique accommodation option.